Ornithonyssus bacoti: Anatomy

 The tropical rat mite is between 0.75 and 1.44 mm in length and is unsegmented with chelicerae or mandibles which are suited to piercing.
 They have a sharp caudal apex of the scutum, an oval genital shield, and a cranially positioned anus.
 These mites are capable of parthenogenic reproduction.
 After taking a blood meal, they are static and yellow or dark red in color.
 However, before a blood meal, they are more active and grey in color.

 Life cycle

 Ornithonyssus bacoti has five lifestages: egg, larva, protonymph, deutonymph, and adult.
 The only two stages that feed are the protonymph and the adult.
-Once they have fed, they either drop off the host to molt or lay up to a 100 eggs.
+Once they have fed, they either drop off the host to molt or lay up to 100 eggs.
 An egg takes one and a half days to hatch into a larva, which then attaches to a host and takes one to two days to molt into a protonymph.
 A protonymph then molts into an adult.
 The whole lifeycle takes 7 to 16 days to complete.
 A minimum of 13 days is needed to go from egg to egg.
-The larva is the only stage that has three pairs of legs as opposed to four pairs.
+The larva is the only stage that has three pairs of legs, as opposed to four pairs.